-Scholars and practitioners increasingly advocate bottom-up development approaches based on the active involvement of citizens.
-Local groups and networks thereby make a difference especially when state and market institutions are absent or non-functional.
+Scholars and practitioners increasingly advocate bottom-up development approaches based on active involvement of citizens.
+Local groups and networks thereby make a difference especially when state and market institutions are absent or nonfunctional.
 For instance, community initiatives can help to overcome shortages in the provision of local public goods and services.
 In the absence of formal credit and insurance markets, networks of mutual assistance also allow for productive investments and mitigation of income shocks.
+Finally, information dissemination and political decisions often take place within local organizations.

 However, the well-known incentive problems that plague collective action also exist at the local level.
-And although an extensive literature has investigated collective incentives, the understanding of the inefficiencies in local collective action is still quite limited.

-Collective action suffers not only from inefficiencies, but also from diverse external shocks that may unbalance local institutions.
-A specific kind of shocks is related to violent conflicts.
-This paper addresses an issue that has attracted relatively little attention in the literature.
-Using household and community panel data from Indonesia, we study potential impacts of violence on citizen participation in a diverse set of community groups.
+It seems fair to say that so far this is an unsolved theoretical problem and the corresponding leading theories are still untested/ Collective action suffers not only from inefficiencies, but also from external shocks, including violent conflicts that put local institutions out of balance.
+Accordingly, this paper addresses an issue that has attracted little attention in the literature.
+Using household and community panel data from Indonesia, we study the impact of violence on citizen participation in a diverse set of community groups.
 Looking at the impact of violence on community activities thereby informs us about hidden mechanisms and determinants of local collective action in the Indonesian context.
+Notably, it elicits the powerful role of ethnic solidarities and oppositions.
+Given that stable groups have probably lower costs for redistributing gains and losses internally, for exemple by using norms, one may think that these operations are facilitated by members belonging to the same ethnic group.
+It is often believed that ethnic nationalism appears as the main source of group cohesion and inter-group conflict.

 It is well admitted that violent conflict may disrupt markets and economic contracts, in particular by jeopardizing property rights and destroying capital and organizations.
-From a theoretical standpoint, Lavie and Muller (2011a, 2011b) have shown how income opportunities occurring in violent environments may incite individuals to give up their usual productive activities in order to participate in fighting instead.
-Micro-level studies find that heightened insecurity in conflict areas severely impedes market access of local producers (e.g., Verpoorten, 2009, for Rwandan cattle markets).
+Different estimates show that civil war depress GDP and increase povertyBeyond generating damages, conflict may also divert labour resources from valuable economic and social acitivities.
+From a theoretical standpoint, Lavie and Muller (2011, 2015) show how income opportunities occurring in violent environments, allied with security concerns and ideological motives, may incite individuals to give up their usual productive activities in order to participate in fighting instead.
+Some salient ideological motives in conflict situations are grounded in ethnic solidarities and oppositions between ethnic groups.
+Micro-level studies find that heightened insecurity in conflict areas severely impedes market access of local producers (e.g., Verpoorten, 2009, in Rwanda).
 On a more global scale, the substantial decline in market exchange is illustrated by a huge slump in international trade flows in those countries affected by conflict (Blomberg and Hess, 2006).
 It is less known whether and how violence affects community group activities.
 This is notably important because if such activities show a higher resistance to violence than market institutions, they could replace markets in some drastic contexts.

-&lt;sup>1 More general effects of citizen participation in local groups on economic growth have been advocated by Putman (1993), based on a comparison of Northern and Southern Italy.
+&lt;sup>1 More aggregated effects of citizen participation in local groups on regional or national economic growth have been advocated by Putman (1993), based on a comparison of Northern and Southern Italy.
 However, Knack and Keefer (1997), using data on 29 market economies from the World Value Survey, do not find any significant effect of these activities on growth.
-This debate is hence still open.